-aron Hotcheson has suffered from nightness formost of the 11 years at have passed since his two best that have passed since an west Memphia.
+aron Hutcheson has suffered from nightmares for most of the 11 years that have passed since his two best. friends were killed in West Memphis.
 He recently joined the Army and hopes this will help him get his life on track.